Beis Midrash of Queens, Inc.

 Unofficial transcripts and all application documents must be received before class registration.
 Official transcripts must be submitted within 30 days of class start.

 The transferability of Naaleh College credits is solely at the discretion of the receiving institution.
-At this time Naaleh College is not institutionally accredited, which may affect the transfer of credit.
 It is each student’s responsibility to confirm whether credits will be accepted by another institution.

 Naaleh College will accept credits that meet the school’s standards.
 Classes offered by accredited institutions, Israeli yeshivot and seminaries, and some advanced high school courses are eligible for credit.
 Students should submit official course descriptions for the courses they wish to transfer to Naaleh College.